promptfoo/promptfoo/site/docs/guides/cohere-command-r-benchmark.md

 # Command R vs GPT vs Claude: create your own benchmark

-Not all large language models are created equal.
 While public benchmarks provide a general sense of capability, the only way to truly understand which model will perform best for your specific application is to run your own custom evaluation.

-This guide will show you how to perform a custom benchmark on Cohere's Command-R and Command-R Plus, comparing it to GPT-4 and Claude Opus on the use cases that matter most to you.
-Running your own benchmark will give you confidence that you're selecting the optimal model to deliver the best experience to your users.
+This guide will show you how to perform a custom benchmark on Cohere's Command-R/Command-R Plus, comparing it to GPT-4 and Claude Opus on the use cases that matter most to you.

 The end result is a side-by-side comparison view that looks like this: